 The mental health of our children and young people has become an ever increasing issue for those of us working with under 18’s in this country.
-While we cannot step in where county councils have had their budgets cut, we can do our best to signpost those working with young people and children to the best resources and training that other organisations and charities offer.
+While we cannot step in where county councils have had their budgets cut on this page we seek to signpost those working with young people and children to the best places to find resources and keep you up-to-date on the training opportunities that both we and other organisations and charities offer.

 Youth Mental Health First Aid (MHFA) courses teach you the skills and confidence to spot the signs of mental health issues in a young person, offer first aid and guide them towards the support they need.

 The Board of Education believes that Mental Health First Aid Training is really valuable and therefore has reduced the £250 price tag of this course to £40!
 This includes all material and certificates, though please do bring your own lunch.

 Our Youth MHFA Two Day course qualifies you as a Mental Health First Aider, and is delivered through a mix of group activities, presentations and discussions, with each session built around a Mental Health First Aid action plan.

 Unfortunately we have only 16 places per course so book quickly to avoid disappointment.

 To book visit the MHFA website by clicking the button below.

 Wed 14th – Thurs 15th August 2019 | 9am – 4.30pm |